wilfredinni/dinero/docs/started.md

 ## Tools

-Dinero give you access to some useful tools that allow you to perform common monetary calculations, like calculating percentages, VAT, simple and compound interests, etc.
+Dinero give you access to some useful tools that allow you to perform common monetary calculations, like percentages, VAT, simple and compound interests, etc.

 ```python
 from dinero import Dinero